Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • German Shepherd

-Dogs suffering from cutaneous hemangiosarcoma will have red, painful bumps on their body.
+Dogs suffering from cutaneous hemangiosarcoma can develop small, red bumps on their body.
 Over time, the bumps can ulcerate and cause bleeding.

 Mast Cell Tumor

 This type of tumor is one of the most common skin cancers in dogs.
-It usually affects old dogs (average age of 9 years), with the breeds most prone to it being:
+It can affect dogs of any age, but it is more commonly diagnosed in dogs between 7.5 and 9 years of age.
+The breeds most prone to it being:

 • Boxer